Places to visit, Things to do & Eat Local

 Opposite the site entrance on the A65 is Country Harvest, a combined food shop, gift shop and Coffee shop, open 7 days a week, with ample free parking including room to manoueuvre caravans and motorhomes.
 The foodhall sells fruit & vegetable, fresh meat including sausages and bacon, eggs, cheeses, milk, fresh bread and cakes, cooked meats & pies, ready meals, wine and local beers.
 The licensed coffee shop serves hot meals and snacks throughout the day.
 Breakfast is served from 9-11.30am and afternoon tea from 2-4pm.
 Our guests receive a discount card for use whilst they stay with us.

 Ingleton: The site is just over half-a-mile from the village, a pleasant walk with fine views.
 There is a newsagents, a few gift shops, Co-operative Store (with cash machine) chemist, household store, Fish & Chip shop, Indian take-away and a selection of cafes, tea rooms, an Italian Bistro and pubs.

 The River Twiss from Kingsdale and the River Doe from Chapel-le-Dale meet in the centre of the village to form the River Greta.

-For Families: By the river in the village of Ingleton there is a wonderful outdoor play area/park as well as the heated outdoor swimming pool which is open late May to the end of August.
+For Families: By the river in the village of Ingleton there is a wonderful outdoor play area/park aswell as the heated outdoor swimming pool which is open late May to the end of August.

 Picnics in the park and dabbling in the shallow river near the park can also be enjoyed.